oxc-project/acorn-test262/tests/typescript/tests/cases/compiler/shebang.ts.md

             "type": "Literal",
             "start": 30,
             "end": 78,
-            "raw": "'I wish the generated JS to be executed in node'", "value": "I wish the generated JS to be executed in node" }
+            "value": "I wish the generated JS to be executed in node", "raw": "'I wish the generated JS to be executed in node'" },
+          "definite": false
         }
       ],
-      "declare": false,
+      "declare": false
-      "kind": "var"
     }
   ],
   "sourceType": "script",